Gy0m/Books_to_scrape/README.md

 ```
 pip install -r requirements.txt
 ```
-Then enter that command in the terminal :
+Then enter this command in the terminal :

 ```
-python3 Scrape_one_book.py
+python3 scrape_books.py
 ```

 And that's it :)